The AI variables named below have evolved from

 in conceptual activation for a thought being generated.

-In the Moving Wave Algorithm, only one concept at a time
+Moving Wave Algorithm, only one concept at a time

 "rides the wave" of conceptual activation before being